 You know site speed is a crucial factor for your blog.
-Cloudflare cache everything can really help.
+Cloudflare cache everything can really help you speed things up.

 Your visitors won’t wait for more than a couple of seconds for your web pages to load before they leave.
-Google has made it clear that response time is a significant factor in search ranking.
+Google makes it clear that response time is a significant factor in search ranking.
 So yes, speed matters today for your site.

 It is relatively easy to get reasonable page load speeds for desktop with WordPress.
 But mobile speed is not quite as easy.

-However, there is a way to fix the problem with Cloudflare page rules.
+However, there is a way to improve your site speed dramatically with Cloudflare page rules.

 Are you using Cloudflare?

 The first step to improving your server-side response times is to have your site running on a CDN (Content Delivery Network).

-The most popular service is Cloudflare for most bloggers.
-It is highly effective, reliable, and free.
+The most popular service is Cloudflare for most bloggers because it is highly effective, reliable, and free.

-If you need to add your site to Cloudflare, this tutorial by WP Beginner is a good place to start.
+If you need to add your site to Cloudflare, this tutorial by WP Beginner is an excellent place to start.

 But if you are already using it, you can dramatically improve the performance of your time to first byte (TTFB).

 In an earlier article, I wrote about improving speed for WordPress admin pages with three page rules.

-But for this fix, you will need to use the Cloudflare cache everything function.
+But for this fix, you need to use the Cloudflare cache everything rule.

 If you are using a free Cloudflare account, you only get three page rules.